Sari Ibrahim Khoury: Public involvement

 Khoury was an active participant in Arab-American life in Michigan.
 He frequently spoke and wrote articulately against war and on Palestinian justice.
 Many of his writings, photos and other archival material are held at the Bentley Historical Library at the University of Michigan.
 They form part of a historical collection on Arab, Muslim, and Assyrian Americans in Michigan.
 In 1987, Khoury was commissioned by the Arab Community Center for Economic and Social Services (ACCESS) to paint a mural depicting Arab-American life, social, professional and cultural contributions to Michigan.
 It is housed and displayed in the renovated ACCESS office in Dearborn, Michigan.

 Style

 The Palestinian artist and historian, Samia Halaby referred to the moment when she first discovered Khoury's works, through personal correspondence:

 I was excited to see the flavors of Arabic calligraphy in his work co-existing with the radical formal qualities of twentieth century abstraction.

-Khoury describes the free-style line both as an independent object and edge of a shape as an important characteristic of his work in the 1990s.

-The activity of drawing is important to me even as I paint.
-So there is always the presence of the line either used independently or as it describes the edge of a shape.
-I have learned that it could be spontaneous or restrained or awkward or jagged or fluent thus expressing my emotional state of mind much as a jazz musician chooses to fluctuate with the mood of the moment.
-Color meant more to me earlier, but recently I have given it less importance in avoidance of what can become decorative.

 Khoury references the works of modern artists Paul Klee, Ben Nicholson, Arshile Gorky, and Wassily Kandinsky as sources of inspiration.